-Boats are required to line up for a Bimini start in the bay directly in front of the Yacht club each morning at 6am.
-Fishing ends at 4:00pm on the 1 -3rd of November.
-All boats must be in at the Marina by 5.00pm.
+Boats are required to line up for a Bimini start in the bay directly in front of the Yacht club at 6am on day 1, starting time will begin only after the foghorn.
+On day 2 and 3, start time is at 6am, there will be no foghorn so you may start at 6am.
+Fishing ends at 4:00pm on all days.
+All boats must be at the Marina between 5.00pm to 5.30pm.
+Final arrival time to weigh station area is 5.30pm.
 A member of each team must produce their time card to control prior to 5.30pm.
 Failure to do so will result in point penalties being applied.
-The Tournament Committee reserves the privilege of changing starting and finishing times for any reason they deem necessary
+The Tournament Committee reserves the privilege of changing starting and finishing times for any reason they deem necessary.

 Late hook up’s

-All anglers and boat captains must attend the scheduled angler/captain’s meeting on the night of 7th November, 2018.
+All anglers and boat captains must attend the scheduled angler/captain’s meeting on the night prior to the tournamnet.
 If they do not attend, they accept and agree to be bound by all instructions and/or rule changes made during that meeting.

 Any angler, captain or mate who deliberately breaks these rules (as laid out above) will be immediately expelled and disqualified from the competition as well as any future competitions and shall not be eligible to a refund of any registration fees.
-All winners may be asked to take and pass a polygraph test.
 For the complete list of IGFA rules, go to www.igfa.org

 Registration for the Fujairah Offshore Fishing Tournament is open to anyone wishing to partake in the competition and who pay the required entry fee.
-Registration will be open until 7th November, 2018.
+Registration will be open until the Captain and Anglers’ Briefing.

 The entry fee is AED 2,000/- per team, which includes from two (min) up to six (max) registered anglers per team.
-This is tournament entry fee for those entering with their own boats others can refer to charter boats section
+This is the tournament entry fee for those entering with their own boats, others can refer to charter boats section.

 The protesting party, as well as the accused team members, captain and crew, MUST be present in any official protest hearing.
 If the accused or protesting teams fail to show up for the protest hearing, they forfeit their right to be heard and will abide by the decision made by the official tournament judges.

-All decisions made by the Official Tournament Director, referee or judges are final.
-The organizers of the Fujairah Offshore Fishing Tournament 2018, reserve the right to amend the rules at any time.
-Any amendments will be communicated to the teams verbally or through official bulletins
+All decisions made by the Official Tournament Director, Referee or Judges are final.
+The organizers of the Fujairah Offshore Fishing Tournament 2019, reserve the right to amend the rules at any time.
+Any amendments will be communicated to the teams verbally or through official bulletins.

 The following angling rules have been formulated by the International Game Fish Association to promote ethical and sporting angling practices, to establish uniform regulations for the compilation of world game fish records, and to provide basic angling guidelines for use in fishing tournaments and any other group angling activities.